This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Removing Spent and Diseased Plant Material

-- Moldy patches hidden in dense growth
+- Moldy patches—check dense growth for hidden problems.

 Mulching Overwintering Herbs